jeremiahscanlon/friend-finder-node-app/README.md

 - The Port is set to the default for the environment or if one is not setup it will choose 8070.

-- At launch there are three "friends" in the object at the start.
+- There are three "friends" in the object at the start.

 - Res-starting the server will reset any entries added via the survey.